 Too small for some cookbooks

 This minimalist design from Japan is perfect for small spaces.
 It’s made from white powder-coated steel for strength with an ash wood top piece that adds an attractive design element.
 The simple base slides easily to accommodate books of any thickness or even items as thin as a tablet.
-For easy recipe reading, the sliding base also allows books to be held at different angles for the best viewing, whether you’re baking your favorite cake or following a step-by-step recipe for paella.
+For easy recipe reading, the sliding base allows books to be held at different angles for the best viewing, whether you’re baking your favorite cake or following a step-by-step recipe for paella.

 Dimensions: 7.87 x 8 inches | Base Material: Steel | Splatter Shield: No